-- Prior Authorizations (PA)—with retro submission of PA’s becoming less and less successful, automating the up-front PA process not only significantly reduces unwanted denials, but also has a positive effect on workflow by lessening the stress and frustration of interacting with insurance payers in a time-consuming series of phone calls, faxing, and follow-up.
-With a PA remedy using artificial intelligence and machine learning, labs and their partners can:
+- Prior Authorizations — with retro submission of prior authorizations becoming less and less successful, automating the up-front prior authorization process not only significantly reduces unwanted denials, but also has a positive effect on workflow by lessening the stress and frustration of interacting with insurance payers in a time-consuming series of phone calls, faxing, and follow-up.
+With a prior authorization remedy using artificial intelligence and machine learning, labs and their partners can:

-- Determine if a PA is required, or not
+- Determine if a prior authorization is required, or not

 - Initiate a claim and monitor its status

 - Forward completed, approved prior authorizations directly for test processing or billing, as required

 And this can be done with speed and accuracy while freeing staff to concentrate on the patient experience or the testing platform.

 With lab denials on the rise and retro submission being denied more and more, it’s time to evaluate the ways that increased automation can streamline the revenue cycle management process and reduce possible friction with patients.
 A number of states are legislating how “surprise” billing will be handled in the future and it’s more important than ever to reduce transferring unpaid claim amounts to patients when they were avoidable with proper, clean billing techniques.

 Contact us to schedule a demo on prior authorization and insurance verification enhancement for laboratories and reduce the claim denials once and for all.